scjx123/ip/README.md

 ## FAQ

 Q: Will my data be saved after exiting from the application?
-A: All task that have been added to the list will automatically be saved when you exit Duke
+A: All task that have been added to the list will automatically be saved when you exit Duke.
+No Additional action is required to save or load up from boot.

+Q: Where can i find a text file my tasks?
+A: All task are saved at *./data/tasks.txt* depending on the location you have your duke.jar file.

+Command Summary

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MTk0NTA2OTJdfQ==
+eyJoaXN0b3J5IjpbLTEyNTE2NTE0NzVdfQ==
 -->